project name: | mosaic |

 The pattern editor button cycles through three pages, accessible by pressing the button repeatedly.
 These are the Pattern Trig Editor, the Pattern Note Editor, and the Pattern Velocity Editor.

 Further configuration happens on Norns.
 Each Mosaic grid page has a group of pages on the Norns screen.
 Settings in these pages are typically set once and require minimal adjustments.
 Navigation through these pages is accomplished by moving left and right with the E1 encoder, the selected setting can be chosen using the E2 encoder, and the value of the settings can be adjusted by moving up and down with the E3 encoder.
 Some settings require a confirmation before they are set.
 Press the K3 button to apply any selected changes.
-If you navigate away from the page without applying, the change will be cancelled.
+If you press K2 or navigate away from the page without applying, the change will be cancelled.

 For a detailed reference on the layout of your Norns device, consult the official Norns documentation.